AntonyBooming/outage_project/README.md

 |               nan |              2550 |                68200 | 1.85152e+06 |     2.31734e+06 |
 |               nan |              1740 |               250000 | 2.02888e+06 |     2.37467e+06 |

+### Distribution of the number of power outages amongs the U.S states

 <iframe
   src="state-outage-bar.html"
   width="600"
   height="800"
   frameborder="0"
 ></iframe>

+#### As you may be able to see that California has the highest number of outages in our dataset, whereas Alaska has the least.